kunalb/panopticon/README.md

 ### 0.0.2
 - Added a simplified record_trace API
-- Added support for @probe to instrument functions
+- Added support for @probe to instrument functions and classes

 ### 0.0.1
 - Initial version of Panopticon